Dosage Form: injection, solution

-Ciprofloxacin Injection (in 5% Dextrose Injection) is indicated in adult patients for treatment of urinary tract infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Serratia marcescens, Proteus mirabilis, Providencia rettgeri, Morganella morganii, Citrobacter koseri, Citrobacter freundii, Pseudomonas aeruginosa, methicillin-susceptible Staphylococcus epidermidis, Staphylococcus saprophyticus, or Enterococcus faecalis.
+Ciprofloxacin Injection, USP is indicated in adult patients for treatment of urinary tract infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Serratia marcescens, Proteus mirabilis, Providencia rettgeri, Morganella morganii, Citrobacter koseri, Citrobacter freundii, Pseudomonas aeruginosa, methicillin-susceptible Staphylococcus epidermidis, Staphylococcus saprophyticus, or Enterococcus faecalis.

 Complicated Urinary Tract Infections and Pyelonephritis in Pediatric Patients

-Ciprofloxacin Injection (in 5% Dextrose Injection) is indicated in pediatric patients one to 17 years of age for treatment of complicated urinary tract infections (cUTI) and pyelonephritis due to Escherichia coli [see Use in Specific Populations (8.4)].
+Ciprofloxacin Injection, USP is indicated in pediatric patients one to 17 years of age for treatment of complicated urinary tract infections (cUTI) and pyelonephritis due to Escherichia coli [see Use in Specific Populations (8.4)].

-Although effective in clinical trials, Ciprofloxacin Injection (in 5% Dextrose Injection), is not a drug of first choice in the pediatric population due to an increased incidence of adverse reactions compared to controls, including reactions related to joints and/or surrounding tissues.
-Ciprofloxacin Injection (in 5% Dextrose Injection), like other fluoroquinolones, is associated with arthropathy and histopathological changes in weight-bearing joints of juvenile animals [see Warnings and Precautions (5.12), Adverse Reactions (6.1), Use in Specific Populations (8.4), and Nonclinical Toxicology (13.2)].
+Although effective in clinical trials, Ciprofloxacin Injection, USP is not a drug of first choice in the pediatric population due to an increased incidence of adverse reactions compared to controls, including reactions related to joints and/or surrounding tissues.
+Ciprofloxacin Injection, USP, like other fluoroquinolones, is associated with arthropathy and histopathological changes in weight-bearing joints of juvenile animals [see Warnings and Precautions (5.12), Adverse Reactions (6.1), Use in Specific Populations (8.4), and Nonclinical Toxicology (13.2)].

-Ciprofloxacin Injection (in 5% Dextrose Injection) is indicated in adult patients for treatment of acute sinusitis caused by Haemophilus influenzae, Streptococcus pneumoniae, or Moraxella catarrhalis.
+Ciprofloxacin Injection, USP is indicated in adult patients for treatment of acute sinusitis caused by Haemophilus influenzae, Streptococcus pneumoniae, or Moraxella catarrhalis.

-Because fluoroquinolones, including Ciprofloxacin Injection (in 5% Dextrose Injection), have been associated with serious adverse reactions [see Warnings and Precautions (5.1 – 5.15)] and for some patients acute sinusitis is self-limiting, reserve ciprofloxacin for treatment of acute sinusitis in patients who have no alternative treatment options.
+Because fluoroquinolones, including Ciprofloxacin Injection, USP, have been associated with serious adverse reactions [see Warnings and Precautions (5.1 to 5.15)] and for some patients acute sinusitis is self-limiting, reserve Ciprofloxacin, USP for treatment of acute sinusitis in patients who have no alternative treatment options.

 If anaerobic organisms are suspected of contributing to the infection, appropriate therapy should be administered.
 Appropriate culture and susceptibility tests should be performed before treatment in order to isolate and identify organisms causing infection and to determine their susceptibility to ciprofloxacin.
-Therapy with Ciprofloxacin Injection (in 5% Dextrose Injection) may be initiated before results of these tests are known; once results become available appropriate therapy should be continued.
+Therapy with Ciprofloxacin Injection, USP may be initiated before results of these tests are known; once results become available appropriate therapy should be continued.

 As with other drugs, some isolates of Pseudomonas aeruginosa may develop resistance fairly rapidly during treatment with ciprofloxacin.
 Culture and susceptibility testing performed periodically during therapy will provide information not only on the therapeutic effect of the antimicrobial agent but also on the possible emergence of bacterial resistance.